• >

 An independent financial adviser or IFA can advise you on all financial products that they think meet your needs.
 They are independent and whole-of-market, which means they aren't acting on behalf of any particular product, provider or other body.

-They usually work for themselves and act on behalf of you, the client.
-This means the advice they give you must be impartial.
+They act on behalf of you, the client, which means the advice they give you must be impartial.

 If your financial adviser is not whole-of-market, they are classed as a restricted adviser.
 They will need to tell you before your consultation whether they offer whole-of-market or restricted advice.